Mend for Visual Studio Code

 Prerequisites

-• Supported IDE: Visual Studio Code (VS Code)
+• Supported IDE: Visual Studio Code (VS Code) or any of its forks supporting Open-VSX extensions:

 • Authentication: Named user authentication is required.
 Users can authenticate either from the plugin settings or during the initial setup screen.

-• Mend AI-Native AppSec Platform Account: An active Mend account is required for authentication and scan result retrieval.
+• Mend AppSec Platform Account: An active Mend account is required for authentication and scan result retrieval.

-• Onboarded Repository: The repository you wish to scan needs to have a corresponding project in the Mend AI-Native AppSec Platform.
+• Onboarded Repository: The repository you wish to scan needs to have a corresponding project in the Mend AppSec Platform.

 Installation Steps